Jius/FullStack-Dev-Test/README.md

 ## Goal

-Build a RoR API and a small Angular.js app that uses this API.
+Build a RoR API and a small Angular app that uses this API.
 The application displays a unique web page acting as a form to register DualSun’s installations made by third party installers.

 ## Context